shnbwmn/doubting-thomas/README.md

 # Doubting Thomas
 Resources and links for those who doubt their faith.
 This page will be updated as I find more good content.

-If you have stumbled across this page and have anything to add, please do so under the [additions](https://github.com/shnbwmn/doubting-thomas/tree/additions) branch.
+If you have stumbled across this page and have any links to add, please do so under the [additions](https://github.com/shnbwmn/doubting-thomas/tree/additions) branch.
 Feel free to start an [issue](https://github.com/shnbwmn/doubting-thomas/issues) for further discussion of something.

 ### General sites